hodoemelem/A-Rapid-Prototyping-Framework-for-Human-Robot-Interaction/README.md

 identified.
 Also, early stage development of the embedded framework is introduced and explained, experimental case studies and performance results are presented.

-A video demostration is on youTube here https://youtu.be/dv1DAupmCto